aliriomambo/sunspotanalyser/README.md

 To use the application, follow the outlined steps:

+1. Clone this repository
+2. Create a .env file based on the .env.sample.
+Please note that an exact copy should work.
-1. Clone this repository and run the following command on the root:
+3. Run the docker compose command on the root:

 ```console
 $ docker-compose up -d --build